Oksana Dmitriieva

-Oksana Fyodorovna Dmitrieva (Оксана Федорівна Дмітрієва; born August 22, 1977) is a Ukrainian puppet theater director, chief director of the Kharkiv Puppet Theater, actress, playwright, theater critic, photographer, and graphic artist.
+Oksana Fedorivna Dmitrieva (Оксана Федорівна Дмітрієва; born August 22, 1977) is a Ukrainian puppet theater director, chief director of the Kharkiv Puppet Theater, actress, playwright, theater critic, photographer, and graphic artist.
 She is an Honored Artist of the Autonomous Republic of Crimea (2006).

 Biography

 Oksana Dmitriieva graduated from Dnipropetrovsk Theater and Art College in 1998 with a degree in Puppet Theater, after which she immediately received an invitation to the Crimean Puppet Theater under the direction of director Boris Azarov in Simferopol).
 During her work in this theater she played in 17 performances and participated in international festivals.
 From 2004 to 2007 she was the director of this theater.

 From 2001 to 2006, Oksana Dmitriieva studied by correspondence at the Ivan Kotlyarevsky Kharkiv Institute of Arts at two faculties at once – theater studies and puppet theater directing.
 Her first directorial works were "Balaganchik" and "The Love of Don Perimplin."

 In 2006, she was awarded the honorary title of "Honored Artist of the Autonomous Republic of Crimea."